Is there a bubble forming in the Indian startup scene?

 Firstly, one of those aggressive investors that Bill Gurley mentioned, Tiger Global to be specific, is also the most aggressive investor in Indian startups.
 In 2015 alone, TG disclosed investments in over 17 companies, investing in rounds totaling to about $1 billion.
 Some of its investments include a $150 million round (series H round!) with other investors in Quikr, India’s largest online and mobile classifieds portal.
 Then there was a series D round of $ 100 million in Shopclues, an e-commerce portal.
 We could argue that the exact investment exposure by Tiger Global is not known, and could be somewhat small.
 Or that perhaps these startups are actually worth the millions or billions they are said to be worth.

-Tiger Global, among others, may have helped inflate a startup bubble in the US, but that is a significantly different market than India; with a far more mature and aggressive investor community.
+Tiger Global, among others, may have helped inflate a startup bubble in the US.
+But that is a significantly different market than India, with a more mature and aggressive investor community.
 Therefore, a race to get a piece of what is hopefully the next Google or Uber in the US might have led investors to try and outbid each other with sweeter deals to promising startups.
 But is TG’s strategy or tendency to overvalue being carried to India too?

 In February, a reasonably well funded ‘mom and baby’ products portal, BabyOye, also a Tiger Global funded company, was acquired by Mahindra Retail for an undisclosed sum; in the hope of boosting their own brands Mom & Me, and Beanstalk, that have not been too strong online.
 BabyOye raised $12 million in 2013 from investors, partly used to acquire another company (Hoopos.com).
 After an earlier round of funding in 2011, BabyOye spent extravagantly on TV advertising using a former movie star in the ads.